Frequently asked questions about usage of computers.

 You can check the status of available resources in this website.
 Once login to this site and go to the top page, you will find the status on the right column of the page.
 There can be enough space for other types of jobs.
 Switching jobtype (if it is possible) might be a good idea in this case.

-First, run jobinfo command with "-l" option to check the reason why your jobs won't run.
+First, run jobinfo command to check the reason why your jobs won't run.
 You can find the reason at the rightmost column of the output.
 Major reasons are:

 In case of (group), you or members of your group using large amount of resources.
 Please ask corresponding person to do something.
 FYI, representative person can limit the resource usage of each member at the resource limit page.